 Jason taught us all about how the city of Toronto approaches graffiti, street art, and vandalism.
 There is a program called StreetARToronto that aims to, “develop, support, promote and increase awareness of street art and its indispensable role in adding beauty and character to neighbourhoods across Toronto, while counteracting graffiti vandalism and its harmful effect on communities.”
 If a particular work of street art is painted on the side of a building, the owner can apply to have it recognized by the city as street art.
 If the art is deemed as artistic by the city, it becomes protected and will not have to be cleaned away even if someone complains.
 Furthermore, a property owner can commission a street artist to paint their building with funding from the city through the StreetARToronto project.
-Here is a small map showing some of the street art around the city as recognized by StreetARToronto.

 Why does the city have this program?
 Well, street art and murals can add beauty and character to Toronto.
 However, it actually reduces the amount of vandalism to buildings.
 There is a certain code of respect amongst graffiti artists.
 They will not tag or paint over another artist’s work.
 So, if you have a beautiful artistic mural across your building, it is unlikely that someone will vandalize your building.

 From Bulwer Street, we walked south on Spadina to Rush Lane, one street south of Queen Street West.
 Rush Lane is otherwise known as Graffiti Alley.
 It even seems to be named Graffiti Alley on Google Maps now!
 Graffiti Alley extends from Spadina to Portland St. You’ll find a huge collection of graffiti, street art, and murals here.
 If you’re looking for graffiti in Toronto, it’s definitely the best place to start.